 In this Act, unless inconsistent with the context or subject matter —

-Collection includes the soliciting of funds or contributions and the selling or offering for sale of any button, badge, token, or other similar thing for the purpose of raising funds or contributions.
+Collection includes the soliciting of funds or contributions and the selling or offering for sale of any button, badge, token, or other similar thing for the purpose of raising funds or contributions;

-Metropolitan area means the area within the boundaries defined in the First Schedule to the regulations made under the Traffic Act 1919 2.
+metropolitan region has the meaning given by the Planning and Development Act 2005 section 4(1);

 Person includes association, society, or committee and any combination thereof.

 [Section 2 amended: No. 74 of 2003 s.
-113(2).]
+113(2); No. 25 of 2019 s.
+90.]

-3. No collection in metropolitan area except by permission of Minister
+3. No collection in metropolitan region except by permission of Minister

-(1) It shall not be lawful for any person to make a collection in any public street within the metropolitan area unless authorised by permit in writing from the Minister and unless the conditions (if any) attached by the Minister to such permit and the provisions of the regulations made in that behalf are complied with.
+(1) It shall not be lawful for any person to make a collection in any public street within the metropolitan region unless authorised by permit in writing from the Minister and unless the conditions (if any) attached by the Minister to such permit and the provisions of the regulations made in that behalf are complied with.

+Penalty for this subsection: a fine of $5 000.

 (2) For the purposes of this section the words public street in addition to the ordinary meaning assigned to them include any doorway opening lane or space adjoining or adjacent to any street or road, and also land (whether public or private) used or capable of use by the public for pedestrian traffic.

 [Section 3 amended: No. 74 of 2003 s.
-113(3).]
+113(3); No. 25 of 2019 s.
+91.]

 4. Permit as prescribed may be granted